AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 # Query and Indexing Best Practices {#query-and-indexing-best-practices}

 In AEM as a Cloud Service, all operational aspects regarding indexing are automated.
-This allows developers to focus on creating efficient queries and and their corresponding index definitions.
+This allows developers to focus on creating efficient queries and their corresponding index definitions.

 ## When to Use Queries {#when-to-use-queries}